 - Inconsistent IT Strategy and Governance: Unclear security and management architecture across sites, de-centralized proprietary monitoring and management tools

-To mitigate these challenges, SAP now released SAP Cloud Robotics.
+To mitigate these challenges, SAP now released SAP Warehouse Robotics.
 It comes as an add-on to Extended Warehouse Management (SAP-EWM) with out-of-the-box EWM scenarios.
 This new solution dramatically reduces the need for specialized system integrators, promotes re-use, and ensures compliant IT-security and management via:

 - OEM agnostic architecture – maximum flexibility, freedom of choice

 - Multi-device and multi-use-case fleets – business demand driven roll-out (automation on demand)

 - IT Governance which automatically includes robots

 SAP Warehouse Robotics works with warehouse robots of most vendors with very little adaptation and can run heterogeneous fleets.
 Users of the solution gain strategic flexibility and a low-cost entry into warehouse robotics:

 - They can expand into areas where robots haven’t been used.
 This applies to non-repetitive tasks and assistive tasks.
 It also applies more generally to small and medium-sized companies, who could not afford robots in the past.